queryluke/masseffect-5e-data/text/en/bestiary/n-7-demolisher.md

     n7-training:
       name: N7 Training
       text: The N7 demolisher has advantage on its first attack roll each turn.
+    grenades:
+      name: Grenades
+      text: >-
+        The n7 demolisher has the following grenades equipped.
+It can use a grenade as an action.
   actions:
     multiattack:
       name: Multiattack